madcampos/madcampos.github.io/src/content/blog/2023/07/tabs-web-component.md

 The call to `this.attachInternals()` is what makes this component accessible.
 It creates an [`ElementInternals`](https://developer.mozilla.org/en-US/docs/Web/API/ElementInternals) object that allows us to set the `role` and `aria-selected` attributes.
 We also set the `tabIndex` and `hidden` properties to make the panel focusable, but out of the tab order by default and hidden when not selected.

 Those properties are kept in sync with the attributes using the `attributeChangedCallback` method and setting the attribute value on the property [setter](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Functions/set).
-This is done so we can set both the attribute via HTML or the property via javascript and both will get updated.
+This is done so we can set both the attribute via HTML or the property via JavaScript and both will get updated.

 ### The Tabs List